tholonia/tholonia.github.io/_the_book/008-CYCLES.md

 What the predator-prey demonstration makes undeniable is that this recurrence is not the result of human pattern-seeking.
 The same structure, N as the driving pressure, D as the constraining medium, C as the expression moving through it, appears without modification at the subatomic scale, the ecological scale, the electromagnetic scale, and the cosmological scale.
 It is not that these domains are analogous to each other.
 They are all instances of the same underlying pattern, operating within the constraints available at each level.
 Cycles are how that pattern sustains itself through time: the predator rises, the prey falls, the system restores, and the cycle begins again, just as voltage drives current, current builds resistance, and resistance shapes the next pulse of voltage.

 That pattern, however, is only part of the story.
 Every cycle described in this chapter depends on something that has not yet been fully examined: information.
 The coyote does not merely chase the rabbit; it responds to a signal, a density gradient encoded in the environment, that tells it where the prey is and how available it is.
 The cycle runs because information flows.
 What information is, how it is structured, how it moves and decays, and why it is subject to the same tholonic logic as energy and matter is the subject of the next chapter.

+[^546]: Schelling, Thomas C., *The Strategy of Conflict*, Harvard University Press, 1960.
+The concept of focal points (Schelling points) is introduced in Chapter 3: "Focal Points for Pure Coordination Games," where Schelling demonstrates through experiment that individuals converge on salient solutions without communication.